Warrant clinic to be held to reduce misdemeanor fines

 LAFAYETTE, La.
-(KLFY) — Civil rights advocates will be holding a warrant clinic that helps people with outstanding misdemeanor charges to clear their warrants and reset their court dates.
+(KLFY) — Civil rights advocates will hold a warrant clinic that helps people with outstanding misdemeanor charges clear their warrants and reset court dates.

 “This clinic is so important to our community,” said Consuela Gaines, VOTE Chapter Organizer for Lafayette.
 “When people get tickets, who isn’t able to pay them off?
 Poor people.
 Then, they’re slapped with more fines and fees, their license is taken away—but these consequences make it so much harder to pay off the ticket in the first place.
 This is how our government punishes people for being poor.
 We’re thankful the state has come to the table to give people a fresh start, a clean slate.”